 “Mark did what he said he’d do, closed on time, and I refer him to friends. – John Kennedy”

-It says that Mark is reliable, timely, and good enough to gain a referral.
-Clearly, level two is getting more specific.
+It says Mark is reliable, timely, and good enough to get a referral.
+Level two is getting more specific.

 Notice, also, that the testimonial used the person’s name, John Kennedy, not his initials.
-However, even with a real name and an honest, mildly-specific testimonial, skeptics abound.
+However, skeptics abound even with a real name and an honest, mildly-specific testimonial.
 The more specific, the better… and fewer critics.

 But specificity isn’t all that counts toward your level.
-Even if your testimonial is true — which I hope it is — you still have to convince people it’s true.
-It’s all thanks to that crowded real estate space where there’s no shortage of lies and deceit.
+Even if your testimonial is true, you must convince people it’s true.
+It’s all thanks to that crowded real estate space with no shortage of lies and deceit.

-Well, level three and level four testimonials seem more believable simply because they include a visual and they’re a bit more specific:
+Well, levels three and level four testimonials seem more believable simply because they include a visual and they’re a bit more specific:

 “I inherited a house and couldn’t sell it, but found Mark online.
 I was skeptical, but their offer was fair, we closed on time, and I’d work with him again. – John Kennedy – Tampa Seller”

-The image could be a picture of you and the prospect at the closing table or a picture of their face.
-It could be you shaking their hand or a short video of them talking through the process.
+The image could be a picture of you and the prospect at the closing table or their face.
+It could be you shaking their hand or a short video of them discussing the process.